BanasiakB/Pricer/README.md

 European option pricing application, which provide both analytical and numerical solutions.
 Additionally, program calculates $\Delta$ for every option pricing.

-It is a last assignment in QuantScholarship 2023 from Credit Suisse.
+It is a final assignment in QuantScholarship 2023 from Credit Suisse.

 ## Table of Contents